fejlek/Nine-Circles-Statistics/README.md

 7. Model interpretation,  hypotheses testing, and/or evaluation of predictive performance.
 8. Model validation (usually via bootstrap, i.e., repeating at least 4 and 7 for each bootstrap sample).
 If we performed multiple imputation, we should repeat 3 for each bootstrap sample.
 If we performed variable selection beyond what is suggested in 5, we should repeat the variable selection step for each bootstrap sample.

+## Technical solution

+All solutions will programmed in R and provided as R markdown documents and github markdown documents.